formkit/docs-content/essentials/forms.md

 1. It ensures all inputs are settled (finished debouncing).
 1. Emits the `@submit-raw` event.
-1. Sets the `submitted` state to true on all inputs — displaying any remaining validation errors (regardless of the `validation-behavior`).
+1. Sets the `submitted` state to true on all inputs — displaying any remaining validation errors (regardless of the `validation-visibility`).
 1. If all inputs are valid it fires the `@submit` event.
 1. If the `@submit` event returns a `Promise` sets the form’s state to `loading` until it resolves.